NoBlanks/Intel-Hackintosh-Modern-Opencore/README.md

 # Future additions and testing
 - Converting EFI for use on Pre-macOS (will be put in a different repository, currently on hold)
+- trying to update the EFI to Opencore 0.6.9

 # For use in Big Sur (Methods given by TheBloke: https://github.com/TheBloke)
 - Must have working NVRAM (https://dortania.github.io/OpenCore-Post-Install/misc/nvram.html)